roman-milk/roman-milk.github.io/phillips-family-curse.md

  *************************

  TheTalkMan's Note: Chapter 2, coming soon.
 Jesse get's to the bottom of what's going on...will these answers push him away, or draw him closer?
 One of these women must have what it takes to tame that teenage dick, but who?
-Report_Story #1